-Goals of this paper
+1.2 Goals of this paper

-The goal of this paper is to engage the CIB-W78 community in the SciX project.
-Since 1988, about one thousand papers have been published in the CIB-W78 proceedings.
-Most of these proceedings are the so-called grey literature - published by the workshop organisers - not generally available to a broader audience.
-And yet in this community valuable contributions have been made, particularly in relation to computer integrated construction and product modelling.

-According to a study (Umich, 2001), about 50% of the costs related to making some literature electronically available is related to scanning and further 20% to the digitalisation of the material.
-By working closely with the scientific community and with the scientists who authored the material, these costs can be saved.
+The goal of this paper is to engage the ACADIA-community in the SciX project.
+Since 1981, about 300 papers have been published in the ACADIA-proceedings.
+Most of these proceedings are the so-called gray literature - published by the conference organizers - not generally available to a broader audience.
+And yet in this community valuable contributions have been made, particularly in relation to computer-integrated construction and product modeling.
+According to a study [Umich, 2001], about 50% of the costs related to making some literature electronically available is related to scanning and further 20% to the digitalization of the material.
+By working closely with the scientific community and with the scientists who authored the material these costs can be saved.

-In the SciX project we envisioned a creation of a target user group with the representatives of the main professional organisations where the scientific publications are being created.
+In the SciX project we envisage the setup of a target user-group with representatives of the main professional organizations creating the scientific publications.
 The role of this group is to comment on the work so that the results are relevant to the community.

-On the other hand, within SciX, services and tools will be created and placed on the open source license, which could be useful for a community like CIB-W78, providing it accepts some guidelines on the publication of the proceedings.
+On the other hand, within SciX, services and tools will be created and placed on the open source license, which could be useful for a community like ACADIA.